War Robots: Reception

 148apps.com gave a favorable review (4.5 stars out of 5) for War Robots, stating that "it's an interesting game that feels serious enough to be realistic.
 That's no small feat."
 A review by TechRadar stated that it was...
 "Fun and enjoyable.
 But needs more robots, weapons and a better reward system.
 App Spy also praised the game, writing that "The engine powering the game is impressive, even if some of the UI elements are a bit old hat, and the feeling of being part of a squad taking on another team is palpable."

+The game's revenue had reached over 1 billion dollars as of 2025.
+Over 300 million players have installed the game across all platforms, War Robots has an active monthly player base of 4 million as of 2024.